drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Chromatography

-Analytical chromatography is essential for following the progression of a synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chromatography-01728416'><i class='fa fa-play' aria-hidden='true'></i></button>Analytical chromatography is essential for following the progression of a synthesis.
 Based on differential migration of solutes, it can identify reagents, reactants and products that are present in the reaction mixture (by comparing it with the corresponding pure compounds).
 The technique was developed in the 1940s with paper chromatography, and in the 1950s with gas (GC) and thin layer chromatography (TLC).
 Today modern chromatography has generated a broad spectrum of techniques including high performance liquid chromatography (HPLC) for both analytical and preparative purposes.
 *[nce]: New Chemical Entity: a compound not previously described.